appdev-projects/photogram-gui-old/README.md

 In this project, you will add a GUI on top of the API we previously built.

+Click "Start web server" and visit your "Live app".
+The starting point is the ending point of the API project.
+You ought to already have data.

-[This is your target.](http://photogram-gui.herokuapp.com/) It's still a little ugly, but it's step on the path.
+[This is your new target.](http://photogram-gui.herokuapp.com/) It's still a little ugly, but it's step on the path.
 Next week we'll add dropdowns, sign in/sign out, and CSS to polish it up.

 Users should be able to see a lists of users, photos, links to details pages, links to delete, and forms to add.